-Although British in origin this has been an Irish favorite for a very long time.
+Although British in origin, this song has been an Irish favorite for a very long time.
 The song originated in the 17th century in Derbyshire, England.
-It’s thought the song refers to three ships which brought the purported relics of the Biblical Magi to Cologne Cathedral in the 12th century.
+It’s thought the song refers to three ships that brought the purported relics of the Biblical Magi to Cologne Cathedral in the 12th century.

 This has also been recorded by several artists including Craig Duncan, on the album “Irish Christmas” and “Narada Presents: The Best of Celtic Christmas."